tarifasilva999-cpu/Project-Presenter/README.md

 ## Feedback & Community

 We’re building Presenter 4.0 **together**.
-If you find bugs, want new features, or just want to say hi, open an issue or reach out in the Discussions tab.
+If you find bugs, want new features, or just want to say hi, open an issue or reach out by emailing fyber2025@gmail.com

 ---